by Scott Mehl © Unofficial Royalty 2019

 Friedrich Wilhelm was christened on October 11, 1744.
 His godparents included:

-When he was three-years-old, Friedrich Wilhelm was taken from his parents and raised in the court of his uncle, King Friedrich II of Prussia.
-With a steady stream of tutors, the young Friedrich Wilhelm studied mathematics, law, philosophy, and history, in addition to a military education.
-He was also a devoted patron of the arts, and later established his own private orchestra which was renowned throughout Europe.
-As the King had no children, Friedrich Wilhelm’s father – the king’s younger brother – was the heir presumptive.
+When he was three years old, Friedrich Wilhelm was taken from his parents and raised in the court of his uncle King Friedrich II of Prussia.
+With a steady stream of tutors, the young Friedrich Wilhelm studied mathematics, law, philosophy, and history and received a military education.
+Friedrich was a devoted patron of the arts and established a private orchestra renowned throughout Europe.
+As King Friedrich II had no children, Friedrich Wilhelm’s father, the king’s younger brother, was the heir presumptive.
 Friedrich Wilhelm then became the heir when his father died in 1758.

 Although close to his uncle in his youth, their relationship became strained as Friedrich Wilhelm grew older.
-The King gave him a very solid education but did little to prepare Friedrich Wilhelm for his future role.
-He also resented the King for forcing him into two arranged marriages, neither of which he welcomed.
+King Friedrich II gave his nephew a solid education but did little to prepare Friedrich Wilhelm for his future role.
+Friedrich Wilhelm also resented King Friedrich II for forcing him into two arranged marriages, neither of which he welcomed.

-The marriage was an unhappy one, and the couple was divorced in 1769 after Elisabeth Christine became pregnant by a lover.
-Later that same year, Friedrich Wilhelm married a second time, to Friederike Luise of Hesse-Darmstadt.
-She was the daughter of Ludwig IX, Landgrave of Hesse-Darmstadt and Caroline of Zweibrücken.
+In 1769, Friedrich Wilhelm married a second time, to Friederike Luise of Hesse-Darmstadt, the daughter of Ludwig IX, Landgrave of Hesse-Darmstadt and Caroline of Zweibrücken.
 Friedrich Wilhelm and Friederike Luise married on July 14, 1769, at Charlottenburg Palace, and had seven children:

 In April 1790, again in the chapel at Charlottenburg Palace, Friedrich Wilhelm married Countess Sophie Juliane von Dönhoff.
 Born in 1768, Sophie had become a lady-in-waiting to Friedrich Wilhelm’s wife, Queen Friederike Luise, the previous year.
 The couple separated just a few years later, but they did have two children together:

-In addition to his numerous marriages, Friedrich Wilhelm also had several children with his official mistress, Wilhelmine Encke (later Countess von Lichtenau).
+In addition to his numerous marriages, Friedrich Wilhelm also had several children with his official mistress Wilhelmine Encke (later Countess von Lichtenau).
 Born in Potsdam in 1753, Encke was the daughter of a musician in the court of King Friedrich II.
-In 1764, she met Friedrich Wilhelm and became his official mistress in 1769 – when she was just 15 years old – and remained so until his death in 1797.
+In 1764, she met Friedrich Wilhelm and became his official mistress in 1769 when she was just 15 years old, and remained so until he died in 1797.
 They had five children together:

-Friedrich Wilhelm became King of Prussia on August 17, 1786, upon the death of his uncle, King Friedrich II.
+Friedrich Wilhelm became King of Prussia on August 17, 1786, upon the death of his uncle, King Friedrich (the Great) II.
 By that time, he had little respect for his uncle and ignored the late King’s wishes relating to his burial.
-He moved the Prussian court – for many years based in Potsdam – back to Berlin, and overturned many of his uncle’s policies.
-Through his patronage of the arts and work toward improving trade and transportation, he became quite popular with the Prussian people.
+He moved the Prussian court, based for many years in Potsdam, back to Berlin, and overturned many of his uncle’s policies.
+Friedrich Wilhelm became popular with the Prussian people because of his patronage of the arts and the improvement of trade and transportation.
 However, that popularity soon faded, when he began to impose consumption taxes on items such as sugar, flour, and beer.
-He also depleted the country’s treasury, from overspending during military ventures and his personal projects, such as the construction of the Marble Palace.
-When he came to the throne, the treasury had over 50 million dollars.
+He also depleted the country’s treasury, from overspending during military ventures and his personal projects.
+When Friedrich Wilhelm came to the throne, the treasury had over 50 million dollars.
 But by the time his reign ended, just 11 years later, the country was in debt of 48 million.

-King Friedrich Wilhelm II was a huge supporter of the arts and helped to develop Berlin into one of the cultural centers for classical music, keeping in pace with Vienna and Weimar.
-A skilled cello player, he spent several hours a day playing, both alone and with his private orchestra – the largest in Europe at the time.
-In addition, he took great interest in architecture and oversaw the construction of many buildings, including the Marble Palace in Potsdam, the Pfaueninsel Palace and the famed Brandenburg Gate in Berlin.
+King Friedrich Wilhelm II was a huge supporter of the arts and helped develop Berlin into one of the cultural centers for classical music, keeping in pace with Vienna and Weimar.
+A skilled cello player, he spent several hours a day playing, alone and with his private orchestra, the largest in Europe at the time.
+In addition, he took great interest in architecture and oversaw the construction of many buildings, including the Marble Palace in Potsdam, the Pfaueninsel Palace, and the famed Brandenburg Gate in Berlin.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.